-After India pulled out of the South Asian Association of Regional Corporation (SAARC) summit due to be held in Islamabad, the Sri Lankan government also decided not to attend.
+After India pulled out of the South Asian Association for Regional Cooperation (SAARC) summit due to be held in Islamabad, the Sri Lankan government also decided not to attend.
 A Sri Lankan foreign ministry statement called for steps “to ensure our region’s peace and security” and to create an environment “conducive for the pursuit of regional cooperation.”

 In fact, the opposite is the case.
 The Colombo government’s support for New Delhi’s decision is part of a bellicose campaign to “isolate Pakistan” which India blames for the attack last month by Islamic separatists on the Uri army camp in Indian-held Kashmir.
 The result is an extremely tense standoff that threatens to slide into open conflict between two nuclear-armed powers.
 If a war erupts, it has the potential to draw major powers, including the US and China, into the conflict.
 Beijing has close strategic relations with Pakistan while the US is seeking to harness India as a strategic partner against China.